The Best 10 Days in Costa Rica Itinerary

 Yoga Class at Horizon Ocean View Hotel and Yoga Center

-Stop by the Horizon Ocean View Hotel and Yoga Center for a revitalising yoga class.
-The centre offers different styles of yoga classes at different times, so there is something for everyone.
+One of the most fun activities to include on your Costa Rica trip itinerary is to take a revitalizing yoga class at the Horizon Ocean View Hotel and Yoga Center.
+The center offers different styles of yoga classes at various times, so there is something for everyone.

 Montezuma is a beautiful area to visit -also in the Nicoya Peninsula region - and is home to a powerful and grand waterfall.
 It is one of the best waterfalls in Costa Rica to visit and is not far from Santa Teresa, where you can rent an ATV to get there for a bit of an added adventure.